 WHY IT'S DIFFERENT?

-Welcome to the "Rainbow Nation", a diverse country, rich with culture and abundant with activities that offer magical sceneries.
+Welcome to the "Rainbow Nation", a diverse country, rich with culture, breathtaking scenery and all capped off with a magical safari.

 Based on two people sharing, not including flights learn more